arghyawning/cookieshell/README.md

 - seek.c: for handling `seek` commands
 - activities.c: for handling the `activities` command
 - fgbg.c: for handling `fg` and `bg` commands
+- signals.c: for handling signal-related i.e the `ping` commands.

 ## Assumptions